theoricus/theoricus/README.md

 <a name="getting-started" />
 ## Scaffolding

 To scaffold a new working project:

 ````bash
 the -n myawesomeapp
 ````

-It'll produce the following structure:
+It'll produce the following structure, which contains a default page section and `404` Not Found error page:

 ````bash
 myawesomeapp